AidenEllis/DjangoUpStorageBackend/README.md

 PROJECT_NAME = 'Created Project name'
 ````

-Thats it.We are done.Now all of your files will be handeled by the custom UpStorage Backend Storage
+Thats it, We are all done.
+Now all of your files will be handeled by the custom UpStorage's Backend Storage.

 ## Some More Info

-* `You dont need to set 'upload_to' in model Fields (until custom folder selection update comes)`
+* `You don't need to set 'upload_to' in model Fields (Defaultly it files will be saved on the root of your project.)`

-* `File Link Will Be Stored On Your Model.You Can call them as you do usally.`
+* `File Link Will Be Stored On Your Model As Expected.You Can call them as you do usally.`

 ## Upcoming Updates

-* `Delete File for UpStorage When Django Deletes it from its database.You can easily enable or disable this feature`
+* `Deletes File from UpStorage When Django Deletes it from its own database.You can easily enable or disable this feature`

 * `Save Files On Custom Folders In Your Project.You can set specific folder location by adding the folder name on 'upload_to='my_folder' on ModelFields.By using this you can organize your files into specific folders.`